AmanSaxena25849/NoteMagnet/README.md

 # NoteMagnet

  A scalable note-sharing platform that empowers users to create, publish and share rich, visually appealing notes with the public.
+Check us out at [NoteMagnet](https://notemagnet.onrender.com/).

 ## Overview